ARCHITECTURE & URBAN PHOTOGRAPHY

 In addition, less traditional, out-of-the-box approaches will be encouraged, helping students evaluate the nature of photographic tradition, and the role it plays in contemporary photography.

 Each class is accompanied by full colour notes and written homework assignments.

 explore classic approaches

 reading light, and planning for its best use

 expand composition options, with a focus on shadows and negative space

 explore indoor and evening photography to maximize creative results

-Course Expectations: students are to produce 2 prints a class during the course (8"x10" or larger}.
-Printing costs are not included in the course fee.
+Course Expectations: students are to produce 4 finished gitial images a class during the course.

 Requirements: Students must have previous photography experience, and must be familiar with working in the control modes (Program, Aperture, Shutter or Manual).
 Photo 101 is recommended.
 Students must have a digital camera (compact or SLR);a tripod is recommended, as are additional lenses, remote/cable releases, filters etc., all of which can enhance the enjoyment and possibilities of the course.

-Students who have not completed the Photoshop for Photographers or Illuminating Lightroom I & II courses should contact Eric Boutilier-Brown prior to registration to ensure their skill level is sufficient to fulfill the course expectations.
+Students should be comfortable with post production basics in Adobe Photoshop Lightroom Classic, or Adobe Photoshop.
+Students who have not completed the Illuminating Lightroom courses should contact Eric Boutilier-Brown prior to registration to ensure their skill level is sufficient to fulfill the course expectations.